Tips for Installing a Shower Drain Assembly

 There are three common types of shower drain assemblies: compression shower drain, solvent-glue shower drain, and tile shower drain.
 The layout, design, and materials of your shower can determine which type of shower drain assembly will work best.

 1. Compression shower drain – This type of assembly attaches to the drain pipe with compression washers and nuts.
 The drain fitting is typically installed into the base, and then the base is installed into the bathroom floor.
 This makes compression-style drains easier to install than other options, particularly if you don’t have easy access from the floor under the shower base.
-Drains are available in a wide range of materials such as PVC, ABS, and brass, and can be used for acrylic, fiberglass, and steel shower bases.
+Drains are available in a wide range of materials such as PVC (polyvinyl chloride), ABS (Acrylonitrile Butadiene Styrene), and brass, and can be used for acrylic, fiberglass, and steel shower bases.

 3. Tile shower drain – Drain assemblies for custom tile showers feature a waterproof membrane liner placed between two flanges.
 The tile is installed on top of the liner, collecting any water that seeps through the porous grout.
 A metal strainer is installed in line with the tile over the drain.